Mechanistic Interpretability in Large Language Models

 • Domain-Specific Evaluation: Created deterministic pipelines for contamination-free LLM evaluation using large-scale datasets (arXiv: 1.56M documents, M2D2: 8.5B tokens)

-• Activation Engineering: Developed techniques to access latent knowledge through steering vectors and activation patterns
+• Activation Engineering: Developing techniques to access latent knowledge through steering vectors, causal interventions, and activation pattern analysis

 🎯 Impact & Applications